1. Pledge to Vote and Invite Your Friends

 You don’t have to wait until election day to vote.
 You have three options to cast your vote: Early Voting, Vote By Mail, and Vote on Election Day.

-Early Voting starts on May 2nd for the 2022 Primary Election.
+Early Voting starts on October 17th for the 2022 Midterm Election.
 You have way more places to go vote when you vote early.
 You can usually find early voting locations by visiting the website of the county you live in.
 You can also find them online on the Secretary of State My Voter Page website.
 Finally, you can find them by clicking the button below and selecting the county you live in.